 David Viano is one of the primary occupant kinematics/biomedical experts currently being used by automotive manufacturers all across the country.
 Dr. Viano’s resume is quite impressive.
-He received a Bachelor’s of Science in Electrical Engineering from Santa Clara University in 1968; he received his Ph.D. in Applied Mechanics from Cal Tech; and he received a post doctorate degree in Biomedical Science from the University of ETH Zurich.
-Dr. Viano claims to have a Doctor of Medicine degree from the Karolinska Institute and Medical University in Stockholm, Sweden in 1998.
+He received a Bachelor’s of Science in Electrical Engineering from Santa Clara University in 1968; he received his Ph.D. in Applied Mechanics from Cal Tech; and he received a post-doctorate degree in Biomedical Science from the University of ETH Zurich.
+Dr. Viano claims to have a Doctor of Medicine degree from the Karolinska Institute and Medical University in Stockholm, Sweden, in 1998.

 Dr. Viano has numerous academic appointments.
 He worked for General Motors for nearly 20 years, retiring as the Principle Scientist, Safety Integration for GM North America.
 His resume boasts numerous awards, numerous patents, numerous associations with professional societies in the field of biomechanics.
-He has also authored books, chapters in books and more than 300 professional articles and treaties.
+He has also authored books, chapters in books, and more than 300 professional articles and treaties.
 He has lectured all over the world.
-A person with this type training should not have to misrepresent any facts on his resume, and certainly no material facts.
+A person with this type of training should not have to misrepresent any facts on his resume, and certainly no material facts.
 Unfortunately, Dr. Viano did that, which cannot be tolerated.

 Dr. Viano now works as a consultant primarily for auto manufacturers and routinely charges $500 per hour.
 Greg Allen, our firm’s most experienced Products Liability lawyer, recently took Dr. Viano’s deposition and discovered for the first time that the “expert” has been misrepresenting his credentials to courts and juries.
-Dr. Viano has testified under oath numerous times that he was a Doctor of Medicine, but claims that since he was only interested in research, he did not do an internship to practice medicine.
+Dr. Viano has testified under oath numerous times that he was a Doctor of Medicine but claims that since he was only interested in research, he did not do an internship to practice medicine.
 As it turns out, Dr. Viano was not even close to being qualified to do an internship and very far from being qualified to practice medicine.
 To be very clear – Dr. Viano claims to hold a Doctor of Medicine degree from the Karolinska Institute in Sweden.
 On at least two occasions, when questioned under oath, Dr. Viano has claimed that his degree was more like a medical doctor than a Ph.D degree.

 In at least one trial, Dr. Viano responded to a question from the Defense counsel in qualification of whether or not he was an actual medical doctor.
 He responded to that question with an emphatic “yes.”
 That’s simply not true.
 Dr. Viano now says he does not remember giving that testimony.
 In preparation for Dr. Viano’s deposition, we obtained Dr. Viano’s educational information from the Karolinska Institute and discovered that Dr. Viano was not an M.D. as thought of in the U.S.